rajatpratapbisht/dyn_LH_Kernel_Loader/README.md

 (.) make check_ls	: this command will test the working of lower-half's capability to  kernel load /bin/ls program (.) make check		: this command will test if lower-half is capable of callind a custom program named 'upper-half' (.) make cehck_mpi	: this command will test if the program is compatible with mpirun command with {-np 4} flag

+# DEV-options
+To checkout the Cheat-sheet for common commands and tips-and-tricks used for debugging the project:
+	refer file: ".dev-cheat-sheet.txt"